abertschi/asm86-impr/README.md

 This is my fork of the great asm86-mode for Emacs.

-All credit goes to the author of asm86-mode, Gabe Wenz.
-See header section of file.
+All credit goes to the original author of asm86-mode, Gabe Wenz.
+See header section of source file.
 GNU General Public License v2

 Added Changes: